ArkAngels/ArkAngels.github.io/ctf/csaw2019/baby_boi/index.md

   return 0;
 }
 ```
 The program is quite straightforward actually.
-It will print the address of **printf** and it will ask us for input and then the program exits.<br>
+It will print the address of **printf** and it will ask us for input and then the program exits.
+And there is one thing that we need to highlight, the use of **gets** here is dangerous because the syntax has a vulnerability which is *buffer overflow*.<br>
 So, if the program only does that, how are we gonna get the flag?
 Remember, we are given 3 files:<br>
 * Binary
 * C Source code